ted-ncg/labs/14-call-remote-api.md

     int convertToGbp(int amount)
     ```

-   * This method will use the `RestTemplate` Spring class and a POJO (described below) to call out to the currency converter at `http://jitterted-currency-conversion.herokuapp.com/convert`.
+   * This method will use the `RestTemplate` Spring class and a JavaBean (described below) to call out to the currency converter at `http://jitterted-currency-conversion.herokuapp.com/convert`.
      It will send three *query* parameters:
        * `from` - the source currency, e.g., `USD`
        * `to` - the converted currency, e.g., `GBP`